code-professor/reports-ban-method/README.md

 You'll learn more once you get to my inbox.

-This banning method is only applicable to:
+This banning method is only applicable to :

 - TELEGRAM